 CONCATENATE

-The CONCATENATE function in Excel is used to combine or join multiple strings or cell values into a single string.
-It is a simple yet powerful tool for merging text data and constructing customized content within a worksheet.
+The CONCATENATE function combines multiple strings or cell values into a single string.
+It is used for merging text data within a worksheet.

 Example explanation